sroman200/letsencrypt_nginx/README.md

 ### What

-* Role nginx - install nginx for Centos
+* Role nginx - install nginx for Centos7
 * Role letsencrypt - Get certificate for nginx in automatic mode